datastax/labs/dse-early-adopter-release/20200107/graph/graph-docs/DseGraphFrames.md

 # DataStax Graph Frames
-This guide is broken down into two main sections, a [DataStax Graph Frames API](#datastax-graph-frames-api) section describing fundamental methods for managing data, and a [Best Practices Guide for Loading Data](#best-practices-guide-for-loading-data) section highlighting recommended practices.
+This guide is broken down into three main sections, a [DataStax Graph Frames API](#datastax-graph-frames-api) section describing fundamental methods for managing data, a [Best Practices Guide for Loading Data](#best-practices-guide-for-loading-data) section highlighting recommended practices, and a general [How-to](#how-to) section showing examples of common operations.

 The DseGraphFrame package provides a Spark API for bulk operations and analytics on DataStax Graph.
 It is inspired by Databricks’ GraphFrame library and supports a subset of Apache TinkerPop™ Gremlin graph traversal language.
 It supports reading of DataStax Graph data into a GraphFrame and writing GraphFrames from any format supported by Spark into DataStax Graph.
 For a review of our initial offering and more introductory examples see our [Introducing DataStax Graph Frames](https://www.datastax.com/dev/blog/dse-graph-frame) blog post.